This program qualifies for up to $8,000 in tuition assistance.

 HIPAA Confidentiality Training

-Students are required to successfully complete HIPAA (Health Insurance Portability and Confidentiality) training at MVCC.
-The training session is free and offered in Career Programs.
+Students are required to successfully complete HIPAA (Health Insurance Portability and Confidentiality) training as provided by the Moraine Valley program.
+The training is free.

 Rotation and Facilities

-The clinical rotations include 120 clock hours of training at one of the program's clinical affiliate sites.
+The clinical rotations include 108 clock hours of training at one of the program's clinical affiliate sites.
 Clinical internship rotations are staggered throughout the semester and assignments are decided by early completion of all pre-clinical requirements.
 Whoever completes pre-clinical requirement first, selects a clinical assignment first, including dates and location.
-Most students end up with their first or second choice of clinical assignment.

 Moraine Valley’s strong reputation allows us to host clinical internships at high-quality health care facilities including:

-- Advocate Christ Hospital and Medical Center, Oak Lawn
+- Advocate Aurora Christ Hospital and Medical Center, Oak Lawn

-- DuPage Medical Group, Blue Island, and Tinley Park
+- Duly Medical Group, Blue Island and Tinley Park

 - Edward Hospital, Naperville